Note to the teacher: Before preparing this lesson, What is Repentance? - Returning to God please read our approach to planning a

 I want us to think about the motivation to repent.

 Getting right with God will not relieve the pain of living in a fallen world.
-The gospel is the power of God for salvation.
+The gospel of grace is the power of God for salvation.

 The book of Hosea is a message about impending doom and destruction because the northern kingdom of Israel had become spiritually wayward.